 This concept is terrifying to most people, as a person willing to do this for money could be willing to break things or even hurt you to avoid getting caught.
 For this reason, we have put together an article to suggest some ways you can boost the security of your home, and we hope that it will lead to a safer, happier home for you and your family.

 Motion sensors are normally used in conjunction with alarm systems, which makes them great deterrents to would-be thieves.
 Setting up a dummy alarm system with fake motion sensors is also a good way to keep the burglars at bay, and it won’t cost an arm and a leg to buy the fake units.
 The only downside to a motion sensor being part of your home monitoring is that animals and pets can set it off, which can unnecessarily worry the neighbors.
+If you are looking for the best lights with motion sensors check out these motion sensor light reviews- we get them covered.
+And while you’re at it, get yourself a good driveway alarm.

 Storm windows are often overlooked as a way to protect the contents of your home, but they’re not only effective, t relatively affordable as well.
 Electronically controlled roller shutters on your windows are a wise investment for lots of reasons – they double as blackout curtains and they protect from even the wildest of weather – but the wisest is their safety benefits.
 Even a fully capable human armed with a weapon and intent to break in won’t have a chance at getting through, meaning your windows are no longer viable entrances for anyone.
+You can reinforce this even further with locks that can only be opened with window lock keys.

 Security doors, or fly screen doors, are a fixture in many Australian homes these days, but some older places don’t have the benefit of the wire screen doors on their front and back entrances.
 People looking to force their way into need only pose as real estate agents or concerned neighbors that need help when knocking on your door, and once you open it they can push their way inside.
 A security door removes that option, and most modern designs are a stab and cut proof, making them effective against even the most violent of criminals.